-In order to familiarize businesses that generate scrap tires with the regulations, the Compliance and Permitting Section has created flow charts and fact sheets.
-These documents should help you quickly determine if the scrap tire regulations apply to your business, and if so, what is required to be in regulatory compliance.
+To familiarize businesses that generate scrap tires with the regulations, the Compliance and Permitting Section has created flow charts, fact sheets and online training videos.
+These will help businesses quickly determine if the scrap tire regulations apply, and if so, what is required to be in regulatory compliance.

 Groups 1 and 2